Essentially Decentralized Conjugate Gradients: Decentralized Conjugate Gradients

 \end{proof}

-Next, we derive the d-CG algorithm based on the properties of \autoref{lem:propS}.
-The main idea of d-CG is to exploit sparsity in \eqref{eq:CGalpha}-\eqref{eq:CGp} via the mappings $I_{\mathcal{C}(i)}^{\phantom \top}$.
-We start by defining local equivalents for all iterates $\bar \lambda, r$ and $p$,
+Next, we derive the d-CG algorithm based on \autoref{lem:propS}.
+The main idea of d-CG is to exploit sparsity in \eqref{eq:CGalpha}-\eqref{eq:CGp} via the projections $I_i$.
+We start by defining local equivalents for the CG iterates $\lambda, r$ and $p$,